Office: NSM A125

 A comprehensive, professional system for doing mathematics on a

 computer with excellent documentation, graphics, more.
-(My
+Similar to CoCalc,

-personal favorite.)
 Students and faculty have unlimited access to

-Mathematica on campus computers.
-Faculty may obtain
+Mathematica on campus computers, and may may obtain

-free copies to use at home.
+free copies to use at home by following these instructions.

 - Wolfram Alpha, a